linnarsson-lab/BackSPIN/tutorial_fselection.md

 < oligos.cef cef aggregate --noise std | cef sort --by Noise --reverse | cef select --range 1:500 > oligos_top500.cef
 ```

-Then you can use this new file as input to BackSPIN (and this time, the binary backSPIN is fine:
+Then you can use this new file as input to BackSPIN:

 ```
 backspin -i oligos_top500.cef -o oligos_clustered_500.cef -d 3 -v